Skip to main content

 FAQ

 Why did my Samsung ice maker suddenly stop?
 Usually a frozen-over icebox from a worn duct seal.
-A forced defrost clears it, but if it returns the seal or defrost system needs replacement.
+A forced defrost clears it temporarily, but if it returns the seal or defrost system needs replacement.

 Can I fix it myself?
-A forced defrost and a bucket thaw, yes.
-Replacing seals, sensors, or the inlet valve is a tech job.
+The forced defrost and a bucket thaw are safe homeowner resets.
+Anything past that, replacing seals, sensors, the inlet valve, or the ice maker module, is a tech job.
+Getting the wrong part replaced twice costs more than a diagnosis.

 Is the $75 diagnostic on top of the repair?
-No. It is credited toward the repair when you move forward.
+No. It credits toward the repair when you move forward.

 FAQ